SQream/sqream_docs/reference/sql/sql_statements/index.rst

      - Create a new table in the database using results from a select query
    * - :ref:`CREATE_VIEW<create_view>`
      - Create a new view in the database
+   * - :ref:`DESCRIBE_VIEWS<describe_views>`
+     - Creates a list of database views
+   * - :ref:`DESCRIBE DATABASES<describe_databases>`
+     - Lists information about the databases in your cluster
+   * - :ref:`DESCRIBE SCHEMAS<describe_schemas>`
+     - Lists information about schemas in your cluster
+   * - :ref:`DESCRIBE TABLES<describe_tables>`
+     - Lists information about tables in your database
+   * - :ref:`DESCRIBE TABLES EXTENDED<describe_tables_extended>`
+     - Lists all the tables in your database, including information about storage and deleted data
+   * - :ref:`DESCRIBE COLUMNS<describe_columns>`
+     - Lists information about columns in an internal or external table
+   * - :ref:`DESCRIBE USER FUNCTIONS<describe_user_functions>`
+     - Lists all user-defined functions created in a SQream database
    * - :ref:`DROP_CLUSTERING_KEY<drop_clustering_key>`
      - Drops all clustering keys in a table
    * - :ref:`DROP_COLUMN<drop_column>`